 We use personal information in order to display relevant adverts to you online.

 We use retargeting to personalise your experience with us on social media (including Facebook and Pinterest) by showing you relevant adverts.
 When you visit our website or social media pages, a small script tells the advertising service (such as our Facebook ads account) about the content that you've viewed or clicked, so that we can show you similar content whilst you're browsing on the same device.

 We also use list-based retargeting services such as Facebook Audiences to find relevant audiences for our adverts, which means that we provide a list of our contacts to the provider (e.g. Facebook) so that they can display relevant adverts to their own users who are on the list.
 The lists that we use for these purposes may be generated through profiling, as explained above.

 A cookie is a piece of data stored locally on your computer containing information about your activities on the Internet.

 We use data that we collect via our website (such as usage and performance data, IP addresses, browsing behaviour and device and browser information) to monitor and improve the performance, accessibility and user experience of our website and to measure and improve the effectiveness of our online adverts.

-We use Google Analytics to help us collect and analyse information about use of our website, and we may combine this information with other personal information that we hold for these purposes.
+We use third party analytics providers to help us collect and analyse information about use of our website, and we may combine this information with other personal information that we hold for these purposes.